amaranth-lang/amaranth/docs/glossary.rst

   BRAM, sometimes called embedded RAM, doesn't need refreshing (as DRAM does) and, like SRAM, doesn't need a memory controller.
 Single-port BRAM can either read or write on the port;  dual-port BRAM supports read and write for any two addresses and both ports can read *and* write.

-  BRAM :ref:`FIFO<FIFO>`s are used to cross clock domains or to buffer data between two interfaces.
+  BRAM :ref:`FIFO<FIFO>` is used to cross clock domains or to buffer data between two interfaces.

  **CLB (Configurable logic block)**
   The basic repeating logic block on an FPGA, the purpose of CLBs is to implement combinational and sequential logic on an FPGA.